wahanegi/fix-db-schema-conflicts/README.md

 # fix-db-schema-conflicts

-This is a variation of [fix-db-schema-conflicts](https://github.com/jakeonrails/fix-db-schema-conflicts) with the main difference being that it supports 2 different databases.
+This is a modification of [fix-db-schema-conflicts](https://github.com/jakeonrails/fix-db-schema-conflicts) to enable it to work effectively with two databases.

 1. The secondary database should have all tables prepended with something like `second_`.
 For example `second_users`, `second_services`, etc.
 2. The app that is using the gem should store this prepend name (`_second`) in an environmental variable `PRECEDES_SECONDARY_DB_TABLE_NAMES`.